brows3r/iPwn/README.md

 The second way to get access to an iOS device. - Reverse shell.

-Now, im going to show you have to do it the second way, which is a little more advanced.
+Now, im going to show you how to do it the second way, which is a little more advanced.
 Keep in mind, I wont include pictures for this part.
 ```
 run the iPwn framework by doing 'python main.py'
 type in the 'payload' command